csc-training/high-level-gpu-programming/exercises/sycl/09-interoperability/Readme.md

      });
    }).wait();
 ```
-This option is functionally correct, but due to the way the `host_task` is designed, this means that all work before the `ccuBlas` call needs to be finished before the actually call.
+This option is functionally correct, but due to the way the `host_task` is designed, this means that all work before the `cuBlas` call needs to be finished before the actually call.
 And then also note the `cuStreamSynchronize()`  call in the `host_task` which means that the program waits for the work to be done before continuing.

 ### Using AdaptiveCpp
 The alternative to the `host_task` is the `hipSYCL_enqueue_custom_operation()`.
 As the name suggests this is only available in the AdaptiveCpp (formerly known as hipsycl) implementation.
 Below is an example: